 The cemetery is constructed on a hill with the only means of access being via four flights of steps, rising approximately 10 metres above the road level.
 The cemetery is open daily: 08:00 - 17:00.
 The location or design of this site, makes wheelchair access impossible.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.

-Hong Kong fell to the Japanese on Christmas Day 1941 following a brief but intense period of fighting.
+On the same morning as the attack on Pearl Harbor, Japanese Forces attacked the British Colony of Hong Kong.
+Following a brief but intense period of fighting the Hong Kong Garrison, which consisted of Indian, British and Canadian units was forced to surrender on Christmas Day 1941.
 During the Japanese occupation, Stanley jail and village were used as a prisoner of war and civilian internment camp and the cemetery, which had not been used for more than 70 years, was reopened for burials from the camp.
 After the war, the cemetery was extended on its northern side when graves were brought in from civilian burial grounds and isolated sites in the surrounding country.
 Although the cemetery as a whole is laid out and maintained as a military cemetery, in the older part, service graves and the graves of civilian internees who died during the Japanese occupation are intermingled.
 A number of the graves in this part of the cemetery are still marked by the original headstones erected by the prisoners of war, who collected the granite from the 19th century fortifications and carved the inscriptions themselves.
 Nearly all casualties of the local defence forces, chiefly the Hong Kong Volunteer Defence Force and the British Army Aid Group, are buried in this cemetery.
 The British Army Aid Group was a military establishment which came into being early in 1942 to encourage and facilitate escapes, to assist escapees and to get information and medical supplies into the camps.
 Attached to the establishment was a large staff of civilian employees operating in an extensive area of enemy held territory and the group gradually developed into an organisation for the collection of intelligence of military value and later into an escape and evasion organisation for the American Air Force.
-There are now 598 Commonwealth servicemen of the Second World War buried or commemorated in this cemetery.
-175 of the burials are unidentified, but a number of special memorials commemorate casualties known to be buried among them.
+There are now 595 Commonwealth servicemen of the Second World War buried or commemorated in this cemetery.
+176 of the burials are unidentified, but a number of special memorials commemorate casualties known to be buried among them.
 The names of the 96 civilian internees buried in this cemetery are recorded in volume 7 of the Civilian War Dead Roll of Honour.
-The cemetery also contains the new Hong Kong Memorial, which commemorates, by name, Chinese casualties of the two world wars who have no known grave.
+The cemetery also contains the new Hong Kong Memorial (unveiled in 2006), which commemorates, by name, Chinese casualties of the two world wars who have no known grave.
 There are also three special memorials to First World War casualties buried in cemeteries in Kowloon and Hong Kong, whose graves have since been lost.